blockchainsllc/in3-docs/docs/api-java.md

         add_subdirectory( in3-core/src/${module} in3-core/src/${module}/outputs )
 endforeach()
 ```

-Step 2: Clone [in3-core](https://git.slock.it/in3/c/in3-core.git) into the `app`-folder or use this script to clone and update Incubed:
+Step 2: Clone [in3-core](https://git.slock.it/in3/c/in3-core.git) into the `app` folder or use this script to clone and update Incubed:

 ```c
 #!/usr/bin/env sh